MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Crystal or Amorph : Mixed
 Crystal Shape     : Gamma is Cubic, Amorphous is N/A

+Note from Daniel Kitzmann:

+'For Al2O3, I used the porous data from Begemann that goes up to 500 microns and the ISAS data from Koike (their Table A1).
+The data sets were stitched together at about 12 microns.
+Presumably I did that because that formed a smooth transition between the two data sets.

+The joined data was then interpolated onto a new wavelength grid with 200 values equidistantly on logarithmic wavelength space.
+This is why the data points in my compilation don't exactly match those from the two papers.'

 Refractive Index References:
 --------------
 Begemann et al. (1997) (7.8-500 um)